Best hybrid cars

 Toyota has always been at the forefront of technology, but has also gained a reputation for conservative design.
 Perhaps the C-HR is evidence its stylists have caught up, because not only does it have an advanced hybrid powertrain, it also looks like no other crossover.
 Sharp lines, hidden rear door handles and a swooping roofline disguise the fact the C-HR is almost the size of a Nissan Qashqai, and it looks far sportier as a result.

-With the same underpinnings as the latest Prius, it boasts a 1.8-litre petrol engine and gets from 0-62mph in a reasonable 11 seconds dead.
-Taller bodywork means it can’t quite match the Prius for economy, but around 58mpg and CO2 emissions of under 100g/km does comfortably beat diesel rivals like the SEAT Ateca and Nissan Qashqai.
+With the same underpinnings as the latest Prius, it boasts a 1.8-litre petrol engine and gets from 0-62mph in a reasonable 11 seconds.
+Taller bodywork means it can’t quite match the Prius for economy but around 58mpg and CO2 emissions of under 109g/km does comfortably beat diesel rivals like the SEAT Ateca and Nissan Qashqai.
+A 2.0-litre variant was introduced in 2019, which can achieve up to 54.3mpg and emits 119g/km of CO2.
 The C-HR has neat handling and rides comfortably, with only the CVT automatic gearbox spoiling refinement somewhat by allowing engine revs to flare noisily.

 The last Toyota RAV4 had bland styling and Toyota wanted to make sure this new one stands out.
 Its boxy arches and sharp face give a bolder look than many of the car’s rivals, and the car’s size is backed up by lots of interior and boot space.
 The RAV4 now gets Apple CarPlay and Android Auto as standard, which means you can bypass Toyota’s infotainment system, which we think is the weakest part of the car.

 This time around, the RAV4 only comes as a hybrid, comprising a 2.5-litre petrol engine with an electric motor and a battery.
-The engine seems large but the whole system is economical - the RAV4 manages 45-50mpg - while it’s brisk too, hitting 0-62mph in under 8.5 seconds.
+The engine seems large but the whole system is economical - the RAV4 manages 45-50mpg - while it’s brisk too.
+The 215bhp front-wheel-drive version and the 219bhp four-wheel-drive model complete the 0-62mph sprint in 8.4 and 8.1 seconds respectively.
 It’s quiet and refined most of the time and, like the CR-V, you can travel short distances around town without disturbing the engine.
-A plug-in hybrid RAV4 will be part of the range by early 2021.

 The Kia Niro is available in two flavours: a regular hybrid that sees the petrol engine and small electric motor working in concert to propel the car efficiently, and a more expensive plug-in version that offers the possibility of significant electric range.